Elizabeth Short, aka the "Black Dahlia," was just 22 years old when she was brutally murdered in Los Angeles on January

-The 1947 murder of Elizabeth Short, also known as the “Black Dahlia,” is one of the oldest cold cases in Los Angeles to date.
-Not only was it a horrific crime, it was also notoriously difficult to solve.
+The 1947 murder of Elizabeth Short, also known as the “Black Dahlia,” is one of the oldest cold cases in Los Angeles.
+Not only was it a horrific crime, but it’s also proven notoriously difficult to solve.

 In the decades since the Black Dahlia murder, police, the press, and amateur sleuths alike have all delved deep into this unsolved crime and developed several convincing theories.

 The Murder Of Elizabeth Short

 On January 15, 1947, Elizabeth Short’s dead body was found in the Los Angeles neighborhood of Leimert Park.
 The first person who reported the grisly sight was a mother out for a morning walk with her child.

 According to the woman, the way Short’s body had been posed made her think that the corpse was a mannequin at first.
 But a closer look revealed the true horror of the Black Dahlia crime scene.

 The 22-year-old Short had been sliced in two at the waist and completely drained of blood.
 Some of her organs — such as her intestines — had been removed and neatly placed underneath her buttocks.

 The most chilling mutilations, however, were the lacerations on her face.
 The killer had sliced each side of her face from the corners of her mouth to her ears, creating what’s known as a “Glasgow smile.”

 Since the body had already been washed clean, Los Angeles Police Department detectives concluded that she must have been killed elsewhere before being dumped in Leimert Park.

 The LAPD reached out to the FBI to help identify the body by searching their fingerprint database.
 Short’s fingerprints turned up rather quickly because she had applied for a job as a clerk at the commissary of the U.S. Army’s Camp Cooke in California back in 1943.

 And then her prints turned up a second time since she had been arrested by the Santa Barbara Police Department for underage drinking — just seven months after she’d applied to the job.